OpenResearchCommunicationSystem/BulletFormats/README.md

 ORCS Bullet format initial proposal

 The Open Research Communication System Bullet format (ORCS Bullet) is a proposed format for data fields in order to provide a voluntary standard for exchange of sourced/cited research information that allows users to retain original sourcing for use in word processors, link diagrams, geospatial systems, temporal systems, and other systems.

 A secondary goal is to teach individuals and small teams how to build their own ORCS Bullet processors that allow humans to drag and drop their researched information in a way that works for them.
 This human created information can easily be exchanged with other systems without losing the original sources of information.

-The format itself is not intellectual property.
+The purpose of ORCS-Bullets is to keep the protocol open.
 When the protocol is finalized, we would appreciate anyone using “Open Research Communication System Bullet Format” or “ORCS Bullet” to stick to published standards.
-Use of the format without mentioning “ORCS-Bullet Format”, creating your own name for the same standard, creating new similar standard are all fair use.
+Use of the protocol without mentioning “Open Research Communication System Bullet Format” or “ORCS Bullet” is fair use.

 There are many protocols that use the acronym “ORCS”, please refer use “ORCS Bullet” when applying this format, as ORCS alone is too ambiguous.